HTWK-Interconnected-Energy-Systems/BURN4H2/postprocessing/readme.md

 - save_plot

 **plot_shares_of_supply**:
 In this function we finally plot our extracted and defined data as a stacked box plot.
 We need our asset values, supply_shares, colors, periods, font sizes and other strings for our plot.
-Here everything of our box plot format is defined.
-Also our color_dict is updated because the function is called up here for color of bar.
+Here everything of our box plot format is defined and input variables define labels of our title, axis etc. Also our color_dict is updated because the function is called up here for color of bar.
 We can set a text label with our share in percent if we like when defining key_to_label.
 If it stays as Default value "None", no label is set.
 This function gives back a figure from plt if we like to save it in the next step.

 *Note: If we don't save the figure and call up "save_plot", we need to turn on "plt.show()" in the function "plot_shares_of_supply", so we can see the result in our output.*